PaloAltoNetworks/Azure_Training/Azure_Autoscaling_Lab/README.md

 ## 3.3.
 Deploy Panorama in Azure
-As next we will create the Panorama from a pre-staged imgage, after successfully creating the Resource Group.
+As next we will create the Panorama from a pre-staged image, after successfully creating the Resource Group.

 1. Please go back to the Azure Cloud Shell
 2. In the following command updat the following variables with yours: